userX-324-A/SilverShark/README.md

 After preparing your Excel file, you can use the extension as described in the "How It Works" section to load and process your transactions.

+## Testing

+You can test the extension's functionality by using the provided sample data file and a mock transaction entry website.

+1.  **Locate the Sample Data**: Inside the `Samples` folder of this project, you will find `SampleData01.xlsx`.
+This Excel file is pre-formatted with data that you can use for testing.
+2.  **Open the Test Website**: Navigate to the [MockXE test website](https://mockxe20250718075956-dsbxhrb4fvb8eech.westus2-01.azurewebsites.net/).
+This website provides a simple interface that mimics the real transaction entry page for testing purposes.
+3.  **Run the Extension**:
+    *   With the test website open, click the SilverShark extension icon in your browser.
+    *   Click the "Load Data" button.
+    *   In the file dialog that appears, select the `SampleData01.xlsx` file.
+    *   The extension will load and display the data.
+You can then proceed with the automated data entry to see the extension in action on the test page.

 ## Contributing

 We welcome contributions and feedback!
 If you encounter any bugs, have a feature request, or would like to contribute to the project, please open an issue on the [GitHub Issues page](https://github.com/userX-324-A/SilverShark/issues).
 Please provide a detailed description of the issue or suggestion.